applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

           screenModel:ZLScreenModel,
           dataSourceModel:NSObject?)
 ```
 2. In the manifest of the plugin the `screen`: `true` key must be added.
 This key is needed to explain UI Builder that this plugin can be added in the screen section.
+[Plugins manifest format](https://developer-zapp.applicaster.com/zappifest/plugins-manifest-format.html)
 3. A default presentation should be provided, read more below. <a href="#clientExplanation">Client side explanation</a>

 <a name="connection" />